 Aside from printing and distribution costs, accommodating speakers - a key aspect of the rally- is another area that requires support.
 "The feedback we have gotten from those that have addressed these large rallies has been that it is very healing.
 Some [speakers] have come from small communities and whether or not full justice is seen, the ability to share their message and to know that it's heard and valued, beyond the small circle of people that the media inform, has been healing in itself."

 Having the voices of those from other communities is vital part of a rally and takes a lot of planning.
 2018's Invasion Day rally had family members travelling all the way from Boroloola in the Northern Territory and also Kempsey in northern New South Wales who spoke to attendees.
-They would also go on and speak at Yabun Festival, who have been a big supporter of this year's Sydney Invasion Day rally.
+They would also go on and speak at Yabun Festival, who was a big supporter of 2018's Sydney Invasion Day rally.

 FIRE organises accomodation and travel for these families, with the majority of this money coming from donations through a buckets that were passed around at a previous rally.
 Canning says that it's important for those involved with organisations such as FIRE not to receive Government funding, as it is really a conflict of interest, "If the Government give you the money they want to tell you how to drive the bus."

 Galvanising through social media campaigns, although effective, takes a lot of time and effort, but is one way that FIRE can somewhat gauge estimated numbers for rallies which ultimately helps to keep volunteers energised.
 "You can't trust Facebook anymore.
 My golden rule with Facebook a few years ago was whatever number you saw as 'attending', I always halved and I was usually right.
 But in 2016, our event page said that 1200 were coming, but nearly 6000 turned up.
 In 2017 it was under 2000 yet over 10,000 showed up!
 We can't go off these numbers anymore."